-Rugby begins at Baylor Medical after some Navy shipmen asked Grover Bagby & Ralph Rucker who were medical students if they wanted to play a game of “rugby”.
+Rugby begins in Galveston, Waco and Austin, TX.
+Perhaps one of the mor famous stories begins at Baylor Medical after some Navy shipmen asked Grover Bagby & Ralph Rucker who were medical students if they wanted to play a game of “rugby”.
 From there, as they say, the rest is history.

 In 1968, Dr. Grover Bagby, Dr. Ralph Rucker and friend Dr. William Woodfin started a rugby team at Baylor Medical.
 Shortly after, Dr. Larry Priano, Ken Long and a few others started a rival team at Galveston Medical.

 A third team was started in Austin by Al Hagan, Nat Davis, and P. Ordino from South Africa.